By Miranda Johnson

 Despite this, other municipalities have records of trees being burned for disposal.
 Take Hennepin County, Minn., for example, where all diseased material is removed outside of the growing season and is chipped and burned at private facilities in Plymouth and St. Paul.
 It’s unclear why any county would choose to burn the removed trees.
 Whether it was a lack of research or a financial decision, it’s difficult to ignore the absurdity of burning thousands of freshly cut trees.
 No matter what removal method a municipality used to combat the emerald ash borer, it seems that the best thing that cities can offer their residents is a wealth of information as the situation unfolds.
 Surrounding cities and municipalities have public statements on their websites from the height of the emerald ash borer infestation in the 2000s and 2010s.
 Aurora’s municipal website, on the other hand, only states that it has implemented a strategic removal and replanting program to mitigate the impact of tree canopy loss due to the emerald ash borer, with no further report to be found.
 Over the course of the past decade and a half, the city has consistently promised residents of my neighborhood that it would replace the felled trees.
 Despite this, the parkway on my street remains treeless.

 There is certainly an emotional response to deforestation, but recently scientists at the World Agroforestry Center have asked a poignant question: When we lose an ash, what are we losing?
 Ash trees have a monumental environmental impact.
 They improve the quality of air and water by absorbing many pollutants, including sulfur dioxide and nitrogen dioxide.
 Ash trees also provide necessary habitats for wildlife.
-One ash tree with a trunk diameter of 25 inches intercepts 6,205 gallons of stormwater runoff every year (and) reduces atmospheric carbon by 736 pounds per year.
-Stormwater runoff is a major concern of deforestation.
+One ash tree with a trunk diameter of 25 inches intercepts 6,205 gallons of stormwater runoff every year and reduces atmospheric carbon by 736 pounds per year.
+Stormwater runoff is a harmful consequence of deforestation.
 It contributes to erosion and the movement of pollutants like pesticides and fertilizers into nearby bodies of water.
 Ashes also have a light and strong wood that, from a manufacturer’s perspective, is ideal for goods like hockey sticks, baseball bats, and canoe paddles.
 Though ash trees were harvested for these purposes prior to the ash borer outbreak, they were mainly planted in residential areas because they’re inexpensive and hardy under normal circumstances.
 As with any plant or animal, these trees are integral members of the ecosystem.
 If they disappear completely, the impact on the surrounding biome will be serious.

 The Midwestern deforestation caused by the emerald ash borer has prompted research into methods to alleviate the damage.
 Ecologists at the University of Notre Dame have devoted incredible time and effort to the study of the potential survival of ash trees in the face of this infestation.
-An important element of their research is that, contrary to the popular belief that all ash succumbs to the ash borer’s ruthless deforestation, there are factors that can make some ash trees less susceptible to the emerald ash borer.
+An important element of their research is that, contrary to the popular belief that all ash succumbs to the ash borer’s ruthless deforestation, there are factors that can make some ash trees less susceptible.
 They found that ash trees with rougher bark were more likely to perish from larvae living within them.
 A monumental discovery such as this provides evidence that the species may be able to survive the infestation in North America.
 This study provides a baseline for future ecologists to investigate which environmental factors impact the likelihood of an ash succumbing to the emerald ash borer.
 It also raises the possibility that some asymptomatic ash trees are destroyed unnecessarily, when instead we might help them survive because they do not threaten other trees.

 The outlook seems to be even more bleak, since, according to the Aurora Superintendent of Streets, “this will end up being like the Dutch elm trees.
 Most had to be removed, but we may end up with a few trees that find a way to survive.
 We had two Dutch elms that I am aware of that made it through and are down to one maybe that is on private property.”
 The intention of ecologists and arborists is to preserve as many trees as possible, so having some frame of reference for why ash trees might survive the infestation is imperative to avoid total extinction.